 Nikkor 35mm f2.8

-Ken Rockwell describes this as a “rich persons holiday camera”, which makes sense as it cost about $1000 USD when it came out in 1993.
-It is very much a sophisticated little beauty though.
+Ken Rockwell describes this as a “rich person’s holiday camera”, which makes sense as it cost about $1,000 USD when it came out in 1993.
+It is very much a sophisticated little beauty, though.
 The “ti” stands for titanium, which envelopes this beautiful camera, so it’s certainly tough.
 One of the sharpest lenses in this lineup, it produces amazing quality images for its size.
-You have been able to get them second hand for $300 USD for years now.
-There is nowhere to put a shoulder strap onto this Nikon, so if that a clincher for you, shuffle on.
-They don’t have the cult cool status of the Contax or Epic Stylus, yet, I suspect that price will rise soon.
+There is nowhere to put a shoulder strap on this Nikon, so if that’s a clincher for you, you might want to look elsewhere.

-The cheapest camera on this list and a great entry level 35mm for a newcomer to film.
-This brick can handle a beating, it has a super bright pop up flash and a five-element lens which is sharper than a lot of Nikon’s new digital lenses.
-It has a proper lens filter thread unlike any of the other, more expensive, cameras here, so you can shoot proper BNW, use polarisers and protect your lens from the adventure dirt with a UV filter.
+The Nikon L35AF is the cheapest camera on this list and a great entry level 35mm film camera for a beginner.
+This brick can handle a beating, it has a super bright pop-up flash and a five-element lens, which is sharper than a lot of Nikon’s new digital lenses.
+It has a proper lens filter thread unlike any of the other, more expensive cameras on this list, so you can shoot proper black and white, use polarisers and protect your lens from the adventure dirt with a UV filter.
 It might not have the finesse of the Contax, the speed of the Yashica T4 or the cult cool status of the Stylus Epic, but it certainly holds its own for the price.
-This beauty can easily be found for less than a roll of Portra developed.

 OLYMPUS TRIP 35

-Another of the classic looking 35mm cameras, well built, easily pocketable and with a sharp lens.
-Very easy to use with zone focusing adjusted easily from the top of the lens ring.
-They do commonly suffer from an aperture assembly problem, the fix is often dead simple and can be found here.
-The Olympus Trip 35 also boast green energy points being loaded with a solar-powered selenium cell metre, this means no batteries to forget to bring with you on your epic adventure, which means no missed shot right when the Cheetah is leaping over the glassy reflective pond at sunset on the Savannah.
-Olympus made over a million of these 35mm travel cameras, so they’re still quite affordable and not impossible to find.
+Another of the classic looking 35mm cameras, the Olympus Trip 35 is well built, easily pocketable and has a sharp lens.
+It’s also very easy to use with zone focusing that can be adjusted easily from the top of the lens ring.
+These cameras do commonly suffer from an aperture assembly problem, but the fix is often dead simple.
+The Olympus Trip 35 also boasts green energy points as it’s loaded with a solar-powered selenium cell metre.
+Olympus made over a million of these 35mm travel cameras, so they’re still quite affordable and not hard to find.

-Did you know Urth makes camera gear that reforests the world?
+Did you know Urth makes camera gear and travel accessories that reforest the world?
 Five trees are planted in deforested areas for every product purchased.
-Shop our range of lens filters, lens adapters and camera accessories here.
+Shop our range of camera gear and travel accessories.